lpsmitamsterdam/data-verkenner/docs/adr/000-historic-decisions.md

 ### Context

-The `atlas` application is, and has mostly been, depending on output of different APIs that are available throughout the municipality (see [api.data.amsterdam.nl](https://api.data.amsterdam.nl/)).
+The `data-verkenner` application is, and has mostly been, depending on output of different APIs that are available throughout the municipality (see [api.data.amsterdam.nl](https://api.data.amsterdam.nl/)).
 The output of several of those APIs[*](#Typeahead APIs) was used for searching and visualizing data in the application based on those search results.
 To display the search results, a proxy API is used.

 To also offer background stories and articles related to the data from the municipality, the decision was made to introduce a CMS by which other content could be published on data.amsterdam.nl.
 The different types of content available<sup>1</sup> are:
 - articles